aalexander0422/streaming-04-multiple-consumers/README.md

 Will it terminate on its own?
 How do you know?

+ because you have to tell it when to Exit
 ## Ready for Work

 1. Use your emitter_of_tasks to produce more task messages.